rehierl/node-tree-outliner/about-sequences.md

 end
 ```

-The sequence of nodes created this way is said to be **the document's sequence
+The sequence of nodes created this way is said to be the document's
-of nodes**, or simply the document's **node sequence**.
-As such, a node sequence
+**node sequence**.
+As such, these sequences represent the path an algorithm will
-represents the path an algorithm will take through the tree of a document when
+take through the DOM tree when visiting each node.
-visiting its nodes.

 A memory hook: The start tags of an HTML file have the exact same order.